marc-crAIE/RaylibGameTemplate/README.md

 ![GitCloneRepository](/docs/images/git_clone_repository.png?raw=true)

-Then in the Windows file explorer go to the directory where you want to clone your new repository to and open the command prompt Window in that directory.
+Then in the Windows file explorer go to the directory where you want to clone your new repository to and open the command prompt window in that directory.
 <br />
 An easy way to do this is to click on the address box next to search and type `cmd`